Generation and propagation of a Tsunami wave : a new mesh adaptation technique: Introduction

-We consider here the numerical simulation of the BBM-BBM Boussinesq system in 2D over a variable bottom \bg \ed where $b$ and $d$ are positive parameters (in the sequel, they are equal to $1/6$).
-This system is a type of Boussinesq systems derived in \cite{BonaChenSau02,Sad11} as approximations to the three-dimensional Euler equations describing irrotational free surface flow of an ideal fluid $\Omega \subset\mathbb{R}^3$ which is limited from below by the bottom $- D(x,y)$ and from above by the free surface elevation $\eta(x,y,t)$ (cf. Figure \ref{domomega_t}).\\
+This system is an approximation to the three-dimensional Euler equations describing the irrotational free surface flow of an ideal fluid $\Omega \subset\mathbb{R}^3$, which is bounded below by $-h(x,y,t)=-D(x,y)-\zeta(x,y,t)$ and above by the free surface elevation $\eta(x,y,t)$ (cf. Figure \ref{domomega_t}).\\